Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/FAQ.md

 ## November 10th, 2020
 * Q&A: Can you summarise the upcoming builds for the next months? https://www.youtube.com/watch?v=hUYyIETHuJ4
 * Q&A: Mac Release / Release to other platforms? https://www.youtube.com/watch?v=xVOvU3NVxfs

+## November 24th, 2020
+* Q&A: Is there going to be a Satisfactory for Mac? https://www.youtube.com/watch?v=eLjNJO4pUBA

 # Resources